-The first festival to begin will be NYC Winter Lantern Festival’s first visually immersive drive-thru experience!
-Located at the Nassau County Museum of Art on Long Island, “A Bug’s Night” will dazzle your friends and family as you roll through over 20 acres of vivid lanterns and holiday lights.
+Next, NYC Winter Lantern Festival’s visually immersive drive-thru experience returned on November 3!
+Located at the Nassau County Museum of Art on Long Island, the “Nassau Drive-Thru Adventure” will dazzle your friends and family as you roll through over 20 acres of vivid lanterns and holiday lights inspired by outer space (think: planets, rockets, astronauts & more!).
 Buy tickets here.

 Also published on Medium.